 A lovely lady, with a super small bed for us to share, and some tacky velour spread on the bed.

 She noticed that my son and I had different stamped dates on our Visa Cards.

 The date on our visa cards was wrong?

 What wrong?
 YES.
 2 days wrong, and 2 days BEFORE we even arrived in Cuba.

 This meant we had expired visas and we couldn’t get our flight to Jamaica.

-This meant we had missed the time the bank was open to pay for the visa stamps, and this meant we had missed the Immigration office hours.
+This meant we had missed the time the bank was open for us to pay for the visa stamps, and this meant we had missed the Immigration office hours.

-This meant we had to spend an extra night her and the $$ were going to leave us short.
+This meant we had to spend an extra night here and the money was going to leave us short.